loginextsolutions/docs/source/index.html.md

 You will have to pass the username and password which is provided to you either by our system (in case of auto sign-up) or by our assigned CSAs(Customer Service Associate).

 The response will contain a session token and a Client Secret key, which is unique in relation to every specific customer.

-The validity of this session token is 1 day (24 hours).
+<b><u>The validity of this session token is 1 day (24 hours).</u></b>

 Please ensure that you add the token and secret key as part of every Loginext API call.

 > Definition